 Rochester International Jazz Festival

-One of the world's leading jazz festivals — nine days, 20+ venues, 1,500+ artists, and over 300 shows in downtown Rochester, NY.
-Remarkably, most performances are free.
+Nine days, 20+ venues, 1,500+ artists, and over 300 shows in downtown Rochester, NY.

 Blue Note Jazz Festival NYC